jiangtheory/jiangtheory.github.io/_pages/about.md

 We integrate:

 - **Molecular modeling and simulation** to understand structure, dynamics, and transport phenomena in soft matter
-- **Data science and machine learning** to learn interpretable process-structure–property relationships
+- **Data science and machine learning** to learn interpretable structure–property–process relationships
 - **Process systems engineering** to navigate trade-offs and optimize designs under practical constraints

 ---